cto-unvoid/unvoid-mean-task/task.md

 3. Use Express.js to handle HTTP requests and responses.
 4. Use Angular to build the user interface for the website.
 5. Use Node.js to handle server-side logic and communicate with the database.
-6. Implement authentication and authorization features for users to create accounts, login, and manage their profiles.
+6. Implement authentication and authorization features for users to create accounts and login.
 7. Implement a CRUD (Create, Read, Update, Delete) functionality for tasks.
 8. Implement a feature that allows users to mark tasks as completed and view their completed tasks separately.
 9. Use Git for version control.